Eyevinn/player-analytics-client-sdk-swift/README.md

 }
 ```
 ### Demo project
 There is a demo-project included in the repository.
-You can run it by opening the `SEPA_Demo.xcodeproj` file in Xcode.
+You can run it by opening the `EPAS_Demo.xcodeproj` file in Xcode.
 The demo project is a simple SwiftUI app that uses the SDK to send events to the Eyevinn Player Analytics Eventsink.

 # About Eyevinn
 We are [Eyevinn Technology](https://www.eyevinntechnology.se/), and we help companies in the TV, media, and entertainment sectors optimize costs and boost profitability through enhanced media solutions.
 We are independent in a way that we are not commercially tied to any platform or technology vendor.
 As our way to innovate and push the industry forward, we develop proof-of-concepts and tools.
 We share things we have learn and code as open-source.